What does a right of first refusal generally mean?

 - the right of pre-emption appliesonly to the first transfer of the unit after the division of the building into units.

 The above also applies to the lease of non-residential space if it was leased in connection with a flat in the same building where the above conditions occur.
-The right of pre-emption shall lapse if the tenant does not accept the offer within six months of its effectiveness.
+The right of pre-emption shall lapse if the tenant does not accept the offer within six months from the date on which it was effectively delivered to him – i.e. when he became aware of it.

-The tenant’s right of pre-emption shall be activated at the moment of conclusion of the purchase contract regarding the newly created unit between the owner of the building and the foreign interested party.
-At such time, the building owner is obliged to offer the unit in writing to the tenant of the unit on identical terms and at the same purchase price.
+The tenant’s right of pre-emption is activated when the owner enters into a contract of sale in respect of the newly created unit with a third party.
+At that point, the building owner is obliged to offer the unit in writing to the tenant of the unit on identical terms and for the same purchase price.

-As we have already stated, the tenant has six months from the effective date of the offer to exercise the right.
-During this period, he may accept the offer and pay the owner the stipulated purchase price.
+As we have already stated, the tenant has a period of six months from the effective date of delivery to accept the offer. during that period, he may accept the offer and pay the owner the agreed purchase price.
 Otherwise, the right will lapse.
 However, if he accepts the offer, then the owner’s offer to the third party (the Civil Code refers to the third party as the “purchaser”) is extinguished.
 If he has even paid the purchase price to the owner, the latter must return it.
-The position of the ‘purchaser’ is therefore very uncertain and, in theory, he may not know for six months whether the purchase will take place or not.
-The offer is therefore not worthwhile for anyone who needs an apartment for immediate and permanent living.
+The position of the “purchaser” is therefore legally uncertain, because for a period of six months the transfer cannot be completed without risking a conflict with the tenant’s pre-emption right.
+For this reason, such an offer may be unsuitable for those interested in immediate occupation.

 Tip: Uncertainty in a given situation can be removed contractually, for example, if the tenant waives its pre-emption right in writing.
 However, do not embark on such legal modifications without consulting an attorney, as a mistake in the documentation could lead to future complications and years of litigation over the right to purchase or own the apartment.